HOT DATES

 Tanjong Pagar

-To the south of Chinatown, between the bay and the city, is this former center for dock workers and the flesh trade pre-WWII.
+To the south of Chinatown, between the bay and the city, is this former centre for dock workers and the flesh trade pre-WWII.
 The area was marked for conservation in the 1980s, kick-starting a rapid gentrification process.
-Now, it’s one of the city’s top dining destinations with everything from Korean fare in the subdistrict of Duxton Hill (where there exists a mini enclave of Korean dining options), to modern European molecular gastronomy.
+Now, it’s one of the city’s top dining destinations with everything from Korean fare in the subdistrict of Duxton Hill to modern European molecular gastronomy.

 Address: Tanjong Pagar Rd.
 MRT: Tanjong Pagar.